-The University of Vermont (UVM) engaged WTW Architects to conduct an in-depth study of campus life programmatic and facility issues at their institution.
-Working with students, faculty, staff, and members of the Board of Trustees, WTW and our consultant, Brailsford and Dunlavey (B&D), provided online surveys, facility/program recommendations, and a financial analysis of proposed operations.
+Working with students, faculty, staff, and members of the Board of Trustees, WTW and our consultant, Brailsford and Dunlavey (B&D) conducted an in-depth study of campus life programmatic and facility issues.
+Online surveys, facility/program recommendations, and a financial analysis of proposed operations were included.

 As the heart of campus life at Western State, the University Center is warm and welcoming during frigid Rocky Mountain winters and provides engaging outdoor spaces for year-round use.

 Designed to complement the historic campus Spanish Mission style, this new center of student life serves as a gateway to the campus and a landmark building for the university.
 The signature rotunda entrance and open stairway gracefully connect the main entrance to campus.

 Located at the crossroads of three major campus axes and the main campus entrance, the Crowley serves as a welcome center for visitors and the hub of student life.

 Strategically located at the intersection between the academic quad and student housing, the Student Center is a dynamic crossroads on campus that is the hub of student life.
 The Center provides an oasis for the large commuter population while incorporating features to support resident students as well.

 College Station, TX